 There are different types of lighting technologies on the market, and some need to be managed differently than others when they become waste.

 Incandescent lamps (both the old-style tungsten filament and more efficient tungsten halogen ones) and other halogen lamps can be disposed of with household rubbish.

 Fluorescent lamps, including the well-known compact fluorescent lamps (or CFLs), are different because they contain small amounts of mercury.
 While the mercury poses no immediate threat to human health or the environment when the lamps are used, mercury is a toxic substance so these lamps need to be managed properly when they become waste.
-See the Ministry for the Environment’s guidelines on proper disposal of spent or broken household lamps.

 New waste legislation, the Waste Minimisation Act, was passed in September 2008.
 In the case of lamps, this legislation can be used to encourage, and if lamps become a priority product mandate, manufacturers to develop a product stewardship scheme to reduce mercury and develop recycling programs.

 Product stewardship means that producers, brand owners, importers, retailers, consumers and other parties take responsibility for the environmental impacts of their products over the whole-of-life of the product, and especially to ensure proper management at end-of-life.

 Work to develop a lighting product stewardship scheme is already underway.
 The government has been providing advise and oversight as the lighting industry develops its product stewardship scheme proposal.